May 20, 2022 · Jeremy Razook

 Custom audiences also include audiences that were once considered Connections targeting, which will no longer be available to marketers in mid-2022.
 These audiences include people who currently like or follow your page and people who responded to an event on your page.

 Each custom audience requires specific fields or actions to be defined, but the process is very simple and Facebook guides you through the process.

-The Facebook pixel is a proprietary snippet of code that is placed on various places throughout a website to track either standard or custom “events” – aka actions that take place on your website.
-Implementing the pixel can help your hotel not only better reach potential and previous guests through smarter targeting but will also help you better measure the impact of your marketing efforts through conversion tracking.
+The Meta Pixel is a proprietary snippet of code that is placed on various places throughout a website to track either standard or custom “events” – aka actions that take place on your website.
+Implementing the pixel can help your hotel not only better reach potential and previous guests through smarter targeting, but will also help you better measure the impact of your marketing efforts through conversion tracking.

 Targeting Best Practices

 The most successful ad campaigns will closely match their goal with the intended audience and craft ad copy and creative that brings the two together.
 Here are a few best practices to keep in mind when defining your Facebook campaign target audience: